-Systematic Withdrawal Plan (SWP)

-SWP (Option 1)
+Systematic Withdrawal Plan (SWP) SWP (Option 1)

 Unitholders of the Scheme have the benefit of enrolling themselves in the Systematic Withdrawal Plan.
 The SWP allows the Unitholder to withdraw a specified sum of money each month from his investments in the Scheme.
 SWP is ideal for investors seeking a regular inflow of funds for their needs.
 It is also ideally suited to retirees or individuals who wish to invest lump-sum and withdraw from the investment over a period of time.
-At the time of registration the investor can choose any amount for withdrawal under the respective frequencies.
-The Unitholder may avail of this facility by sending a written request to the Registrar.
+Unitholder can withdraw 'Any amount'.
+The Unitholder may avail of this facility by sending a written request to the

+Registrar.